-Announcing two 2021 Fall institutes in collaboration with University of Puerto Rico at Aguadilla: Teacher Workshop and Train the Trainer.
+Announcing two Spring 2022 institutes in collaboration with University of Puerto Rico at Aguadilla: Teacher Workshop and Train the Trainer.
 Click “Learn More” in the box below for more information.

 In the last few years, hurricanes and cold-front systems have damaged coastal habitats, coastal infrastructure and exacerbated existing severe erosion of the coast of Puerto Rico.
 Many mangrove forests on the north coast of Puerto Rico were devastated by recent storms resulting in breaching and near total destruction.
 The communities behind these forests lost their natural protection and were severely damaged by winds and flooding resulting from storm surges.
 The damage to these forests has led to the loss of key ecosystem services, including food provision, storm protection, land accretion, and recreation.
 The lack of recovery of these forests has compromised the ability of these communities to combat sea-level rise and future storm events.
 It is vital, for both the forest and the communities, for a quick restoration of these functions.

 With the support of the University of Wisconsin-Madison, BirdsCaribbean, and Environment and Climate Change Canada (ECCC), the University of Puerto Rico at Aguadilla’s Center for Coastal Restoration and Conservation, known locally as Vida Marina UPR, started the restoration of four valuable mangrove forests in the Northwest region of Puerto Rico.
 These forests were destroyed after the two storms – Hurricanes Irma and Maria – hit the island in 2017, a “double whammy.”
 Critical infrastructure was left at the mercy of future storms, future hurricanes, and in danger of future destruction.